kashishgupta1990/hapi-api/README.md

     - CreateFolder(auth)
       - FileName.route.js (login.route.js)
       - FileName.service.js (login.service.js)
+      - FileName.spec.js (login.spec.js)
       - CreateFolder (You can make sub-nesting folder..)
           - FileName.route.js (So on ..)
           - FileName.service.js (So on ..)
+          - FileName.spec.js (So on ..)
     - CreateFolder (So on ..)
       - FileName.route.js (So on ..)
       - FileName.service.js (So on ..)
-  - config
+      - FileName.spec.js (So on ..)
+  - modules (It broadly contains the custom modules)
+    - coreComponents (It has all the main functionality of the core architecture)
+      - bootstrap.js (When application gets up the task present inside get executed.)
+      - globalEventRegister.js (Add the events which need to access from anywhere from the codebase.)
+      - globalMethod.js (We can add application level global methods which can be used directly eg. requireFile("FileName"))
+      - hapiPlugin.js (Add hapi plugins here.)
+      - validateEnv.js (Use this file to add environment variable validation.)
+    - customPlugin (Add hapi custom plugin here)
+    - globalEvent (Add global events here)
-    - Bootstrap.js
+      - email.js
+      - notification.js (It is just a sample file.
+Showing the file structure and usage.)
-    - Config.json
+      - So on...
-  - dao
+  - db
     - modules
       - ToDoList.js (It is `M` from `MVC` framework.
 Containing the ToDoApp model.)
       - User.js (It contain the User model which interact with mongodb.)
     - schema
       - User.js (Containing ToDoApplication User Schema)
       - Sample.js (Its is just a sample file.
 Showing the file structure and usage.)
-  - globalEvent
-    - email.js
-    - notification.js (It is just a sample file.
-Showing the file structure and usage.)
-    - So on...
   - node_modules
     - contains all the dependency ...
-  - public (Contain all public folder)
+  - client (Contain all public folder)
     - index.html
     - css
     - So on..
   - app.js (main file of the project)

-##Setting up configuration (Folder: config)##
+##Setting up configuration (Folder: modules/coreComponents/bootstrap.js)##
 ###Bootstrap.js###

 ``Bootstrap.js`` is a task runner file which executes on start of application according to appropriate environment settings.